jdavid94/pokemon-app/README.md

     http://localhost:4200

 ## Assumptions Made
--The Pokémon API (https://pokeapi.co/) is assumed to be publicly available and functioning properly.
+- The Pokémon API (https://pokeapi.co/) is assumed to be publicly available and functioning properly.
 It provides the necessary data (e.g.,  Pokémon names, types, abilities, etc.).

--The application assumes that each Pokémon object will contain certain properties like id, name, types, and sprites.
+- The application assumes that each Pokémon object will contain certain properties like id, name, types, and sprites.

--The pagination in the table assumes the API will return the expected number of items based on the limit and offset parameters passed in the API request.
+- The pagination in the table assumes the API will return the expected number of items based on the limit and offset parameters passed in the API request.